EWON deals with complaints from NSW electricity and gas customers, and some water customers.

 - if the matter is complicated and not urgent, it may be better to send an email or letter to the person who is dealing with your complaint.

-- you've spoken to your provider but have been unable to resolve the problem
+- you've spoken to your provider but they've been unable to resolve the problem

-We will ask you to provide your contact details, the name of your provider, an outline of your complaint and the outcome you are seeking.
+We will ask for your contact details, the name of your provider, an outline of your complaint and the outcome you are seeking.

 To resolve your complaint we may need to discuss the information you give us with your provider.
 We will only give the provider information relevant to your complaint.